uwindsorcss/csgames/README.md

 2. Fork the repository to your personal GitHub account.
 3. Upload your solutions to your fork.
 4. Create a **pull request** to submit your solution.

+## Contact

+If you have any questions, comments, or concerns, please send them to css@uwindsor.ca!